 1. Healthier Cooking

-The single most important factor for most people buying an air fryer is the prospect of healthier cooking.
+One reason for buying an air fryer is the prospect of healthier cooking.
 With very little oil used in the cooking process, this is the perfect way to replace deep fried foods that aren’t very healthy with a healthier alternative.

 You do still need to spray fried foods, like breaded chicken tenders and fried fish with a bit of oil so the breading gets evenly crispy while it cooks, but the amount of oil you use is substantially less.
 You can also cook French fries and tater tots and get a nice crispy result, without any deep frying.